|Nutrition Facts (per serving)|

 One of the most popular ways in which spicy cod roe, or karashi mentaiko, is enjoyed in Japanese cuisine, is as a filling for rice balls, otherwise known in Japanese as onigiri, or also known as omusubi or musubi.

-- 1 to 1 1/2 cups cooked short-grain Japanese brown rice (or short-grain white rice)
+1 1/2 cups cooked short-grain Japanese brown rice

-Cut a medium sized piece of plastic wrap and lay it flat on a clean cutting board.
-Gently sprinkle the plastic wrap with salt.
+Cut a medium-sized piece of plastic wrap and lay it flat on a clean cutting board.
+Gently sprinkle the plastic wrap with a bit of Kosher or sea salt.
 This step is optional, but the additional salt on the exterior of the onigiri is very common.

 Cook the karashi mentaiko by placing it in a small bowl and covering it with plastic wrap, then microwaving it on high for 10 to 15 seconds or until cooked through.
 The mentaiko will change in color from a deep, translucent pinkish-red to a pale, solid light pink color.

-In the indented center of the rice all, place a piece of cooked karashi mentaiko.
-Or, use raw cod roe if you prefer.
+In the indented center of the rice, place a piece of cooked karashi mentaiko.
 Next, take the ends of the plastic wrap and slowly bring the ends of the plastic wrap together as the rice encloses the karashi mentaiko filling.

 Unwrap the plastic wrap from the onigiri.
-Use the dried seaweed sheet to wrap the onigiri.
-Enjoy immediately or wrap in a clean sheet of plastic wrap to pack in a bento or lunch.
+Use the dried seaweed sheet to wrap around the onigiri.
+Enjoy immediately or wrap in a clean sheet of plastic wrap to pack in a bento or lunch box.